-At Eureka Dental Arts, we are proud to provide superior dental attention for patients of all ages.
-Whether you are visiting our office for a routine cleaning, cosmetic dental work, or you are bringing a child in for their first dental experience, you can be assured of receiving the pinnacle of dental care and personal attention.
-We have satisfied patients of all ages throughout St. Louis County.
+While brushing and flossing at home, along with proper diet are important in maintaining optimal oral health, regular oral exams and routine cleanings by your dentist are just as important.
+At Eureka Dental Arts, we are proud to provide premium dental care for patients of all ages.
+Whether you are visiting our office for a an initial exam, routine cleaning, or you are bringing a child in for their first dental experience, you can be assured of receiving optimal dental care and personal attention.
+We have satisfied patients of all ages throughout Greater St Louis.

 Routine Cleanings and Exams

 We all know how important it is to see your dentist for regular oral exams and cleanings, and at our office, this no longer feels like an inconvenience.
 With our friendly chair side manner, our patients often comment on how pleasant they find their visits.
 Our hygienists provide thorough yet gentle cleanings, and we will take the time to make sure that all of our patients are well educated on the proper way to care for their teeth and gums at home.

 We will complete a thorough oral exam.
 Dr. Matthews will check for areas of decay, the condition of existing restorations, signs of oral habits such as bruxism (teeth grinding), signs of periodontal disease, any oral pathology; from benign lesions, to more serious infections, or evidence of oral cancer.
 State of the art diagnostic equipment like HD intraoral cameras, all-digital x-rays, and 3-D imaging, give us the ability to safely and effectively diagnose problems, hopefully before they can become more serious.